buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Functions/IfcSameCartesianPoint.md

 # IfcSameCartesianPoint

-The function compares two IfcCartesianPoint and ensures that they are the same (taking an arbitrary epsilon precision factor into account).
+The function compares two IfcCartesianPoint and ensures that they are the same (taking an arbitrary epsilon precision factor into account).<!-- end of definition -->

 > HISTORY New function in IFC2x2